 I also used Pomi brand tomatoes because Pomi is the only brand I’ve found that uses BPA-free packaging.
 Read more about the dangers of BPA in canned tomatoes here.

 All in all, this dish is yet another FMP success, and I’m so glad I made it!
 I’m looking forward to eating leftovers all week long.
-Find Mark Bittman’s recipe at Eats Well With Others, and check out ingenious variations on it by Food Matters Project members over here!
+Find Mark Bittman’s recipe at Eats Well With Others!